Furretar/Hardsub-Extract-OCR/README.md

 - `+ Enable APIs and Services`.
 - Search for `Cloud Vision`.
 - Enable it.
+- Make sure it says something like "300 credits remaining" on the project dashboard

 Now you can use the Batch Processor.
 - Run `01 InstallRequirements.bat`.